Lake Superior State University

 Public university in Sault Ste.
 Marie, Michigan, U.S.

 Lake Superior State University (colloquially Lake State, Soo Tech, and LSSU) is a public college in Sault Ste.
 Marie, Michigan, United States.
 It enrolls approximately 1,600 students.
-Due to its proximity to the Canadian border, LSSU has many Canadian students and offers joint programs with Sault College and Algoma University in the twin city of Sault Ste.
+Due to its proximity to the Canada–United States border, LSSU has many Canadian students and offers joint programs with Sault College and Algoma University in the twin city of Sault Ste.
 Marie, Ontario, Canada across the St. Marys River.
 In a sign of this close relationship with its international neighbor, LSSU flies both the Canadian and United States flags on its campus.

 LSSU offers primarily bachelor's and associate degrees, but also offers certificates.
 LSSU has regional centers in northern Michigan in the cities of Escanaba and Petoskey.
 It is one of three Michigan public colleges or universities that is also a community college.

 History

 Brown Hall served as post headquarters of Fort Brady.
 It was the home of the Fine Arts Academy until the Fine Arts Center opened in 2005, and it now serves as the office building for the Integrated Marketing Department.

 The Administration Building was originally the Quartermaster's building in Fort Brady.

 The area that makes up the campus of Lake Superior State University served as Fort Brady from 1894 to 1944; it is listed as "New Fort Brady" on the National Register of Historic Places, as the earlier incarnation of the fort was downhill.

 Lake Superior State University was established in 1946 to address the needs of returning World War II veterans and to provide educational opportunities to the people of the Eastern Upper Peninsula.
 The 115 acre campus includes several buildings which are listed in the National Register of Historic Places.

 The institution was originally a branch of Michigan College of Mining & Technology, which is now known as Michigan Technological University.
 It opened in 1946 as the Sault Ste.
 Marie Residence Center of the Michigan College of Mining & Technology, which was commonly shortened to Soo Tech.
 The original class consisted of 272 students.
 The institution was later renamed Lake Superior State College of Michigan Technological University in 1966.
 The college received autonomy from Michigan Tech in 1970 and was known as Lake Superior State College until 1987, when the institution was granted university status.

 The institution's college radio station is WLSO, and its student newspaper is The Compass.